testdouble/test_data/README.md

 end
 ```

+But wait, there's more!
+If your test suite switches between multiple modes from
+test-to-test, it's important to be aware of the marginal cost _between_ each of
+those tests.
+For example, two tests in a row that call `TestData.uses_test_data`
+only need a simple rollback as test setup, but a `TestData.uses_test_data`
+followed by a `TestData.uses_clean_slate` requires a rollback, a truncation, and
+another savepoint.
+These small costs add up, so consider [speeding up your
+build](#im-worried-my-tests-arent-as-fast-as-they-should-be) by grouping your
+tests into sub-suites based on their source of test data.

 #### If your situation is more complicated

 If you're adding `test_data` to an existing application, it's likely that you